Skip to main content

 Universal Yield Access

-• Morpho Markets V1
+• Morpho Variable Rate Markets

 • Other Morpho Vaults V1

-This makes Morpho Vault V2 "future-proof" โ€” as new Morpho products launch, Morpho Vaults V2 can access them without needing upgrades or migrations.
+This makes Morpho Vault V2 "future-proof".
+As new Morpho products launch, Morpho Vaults V2 can access them without needing upgrades or migrations.

 Morpho Vaults V2 also offer enhanced safety features, better risk management and is compliance ready.
 More on this new features in the documentation here.